HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ## Selectors and the cascade

 Understanding cascade is an incredibly important part of working with CSS.
-Even more so for instances when you’d see that the styles you had written for an element are not working at all.
+Even more so for instances when you'd see that the styles you had written for an element are not working at all.

 CSS offers a number of ways of applying styles to pages, from classes, ids and using the all-important cascade to avoid duplicating styles.